opitzconsulting/uitest.js/README.md

 #### Cleaning up
 After all tests have been run, you might want to remove the iframe or close the popup.
-This may be called on any child uitest, as the iframe/popup is shared within a hierarchy (see above).

-* `close()`: this will remove the iframe / close the popup if it exists.
+* `uitest.cleanup()`: this will remove the iframe / close the popup if it exists.
 Otherwise this does nothing.

 Dependency Injection